 Congressional committee findings show that cyber crimes pose a “severe threat” to the economic strength of the United States.
 The committee found that the threat continues to grow because law enforcement has limited resources to respond to a cyber attack.
 The committee determined that the proper use of “active cyber defense techniques” would deter cyber criminals and improve an organization’s defenses.”
 The findings specified that only “qualified defenders” should use defense techniques, often referred to as a “hack back.”
 To qualify, the defenders must have “a high degree of confidence in attribution.”
 Importantly, the defenders must use “extreme caution” not to harm other systems or make the situation worse.

-On October 12 2017, U.S. House Representative, Tom Graves (R), introduced H.R.
-4036, known as the Active Cyber Defense Certainty Act or (ACDC Act).
+On October 12 2017, U.S. House Representative Tom Graves (R) introduced H.R.
+4036, known as the Active Cyber Defense Certainty Act (ACDC Act).
 The proposed law has nine co-sponsors, which include five Republicans and three Democrats.
 Co-sponsor Stephanie Murphy (D) from Florida is a former national security specialist at the Department of Defense.
 Earlier in 2017, Murphy commented, “The security of the American people should be more important than partisan politics.”

-A key part of the ACDC Act is an exception, added to section 1030, which allows a defender to use “attributional technology.”
+A key part of the ACDC Act is an exception to section 1030 of title 18 that allows a defender to use “attributional technology.”
 This allows a defender to gather digital information about an intrusion through forensic analysis methods.
 For example, a program could have a beacon inside its code that gathers data to identify the intruder’s origin.
 However, the Act does not allow a programmer to create a backdoor or destroy data in an intruder’s system.

 For certain computer crimes, the ACDC Act protects defenders from prosecution for taking authorized active cyber defense measures.
 The Act defines a “defender” as “a person or an entity that is a victim of a persistent unauthorized intrusion of the individual entity’s computer.”
 The bill currently does not mention if this definition also applies to a third-party hired by a victim.